The Simm G4 and the Patagonia Swiftcurrent Expedition are two of the best premium waders on the market today.

 The Patagonia Swiftcurrent Expedition wader is slightly cheaper, with the standard version costing $649 and the zipper version $749

-Simms replaced waders which leak in the first 60 days, and repair waders for free for the first year.
+Simms replaced waders that leak in the first 60 days and repaired waders for free for the first year.
 Repairs outside the first year are charged a flat $60 fee.
-Simm attempts to repair waders within three weeks.
-Full Simm warranty details can be found here.
+Simms attempts to repair waders within three weeks.

 Patagonia back their waders with their Ironclad guarantee.
 If a purchaser is not satisfied, Patagonia will repair, replace or refund it.
 General feedback is that Patagonia replaces or fixes their waders no questions asked.
 It really is a very generous warranty.

 Country of Origin